asthaa2907/BotMaze/README.md

-# 🤖 BotMaze – AI WhatsApp Assistant Platform
+# 🤖 BotMaze – Whatsapp AI Agent Management System

 BotMaze is an AI-powered WhatsApp automation platform where multiple chat agents can be created, customized, and assigned to clients dynamically.
 It allows admins to manage agents, clients, and conversations seamlessly from an intuitive dashboard built using **FastAPI**, **Jinja2**, and **TailwindCSS**.